Restoring the lives of the homeless, hungry, abused and hurting.

-"The Same Kind of Different As Me Foundation is the '911' for rescue missions who serve those experiencing homelessness." - Ron Hall, author, screenwriter and man who lived the story
+"The Same Kind of Different As Me Foundation is the '911' for those experiencing homelessness and the agencies that serve them." - Ron Hall, author, screenwriter and man who lived the story

-Our work was birthed from the thousands of responses we received from readers whose lives were impacted by reading our New York Times best selling book Same Kind of Different as Me published in 2006, and now a major motion picture to be released by Paramount Oct 20, 2017.
+Our foundation work was birthed from the thousands of responses we received from readers whose lives were impacted by reading our New York Times best selling book Same Kind of Different as Me published in 2006 or watching the now a major motion picture.

 3-ways you can make the same kind of difference in your city.